System Administrator Introduction to Immuta

 The App Settings page is visible only to users with the APPLICATION_ADMIN permission and allows them to configure Immuta to use external identity managers and catalogs, enable or disable data handlers, adjust email and cache settings, generate system API keys, and manage various other advanced settings.

 User Admin UI

 The User Admin page is visible only to users with the USER_ADMIN permission and allows them to manage license keys, users, permissions, attributes, and groups from three different tabs: Users, Groups, and Licenses.
 The major features of these tabs are outlined below.

 On this tab, User Admins can add users, filter the list of users, or navigate to users' profiles by clicking on their name in the sidebar on the left.

-This tab includes a list of license keys, their expiration dates, the total number of seats, and the date the keys were added.
-User Admins can also add and delete license keys from this page.
+This tab includes a list of licenses and details the unique user id (UUID), the features associated with specific licenses, the expiration dates, the total number of seats, and the date the keys were added.
+Administrators can also add and delete license keys from this page.